MohamadNasser1572/smart-lebanon-agent/README.md

 # LEIA — Lebanon Emergency Intelligence Agent

 AI-powered real-time situational awareness and crisis guidance for Lebanon.
-Built for DevLeB AI Agents Hackathon 2026.
+Built for Develeb AI Agents Hackathon 2026.

 ## What it does